ankushKun/clickoor/README.md

 <details>
 <summary>Software</summary>

 - Raspbian OS (or any linux based OS).
-I am running a headless version of Raspi OS Lite, with xorg and i3 setup to auto run a python kivy app on running startx and stop i3 on pressing `mod+x`
+(I'm running 32bit one as I was getting some issues with 64 bit, maybe it's just me)
 - Python3
-- i3wm
-- Xorg
+- i3 (window manager)

 </details>